 Your instructor maintains the discretion to treat each situation of late assignments and missed tests individually.
-All assignments must be handed in before the beginning of class on the day requested unless previous arrangements have been made in writing with the instructor.
+All assignments must be handed in by the deadline on the due date unless previous arrangements are made in writing with the instructor.

 Late assignments will lose 10% per day penalty for each of the first three days.
 No assignment will be marked after the three-day penalty period.